GMTrevis/Homeassistant-NodeRed-Systemair-VTR300/README.md

 - Supply temp.
 Lo
 - Internal clock hour is off for longer than 10min.
 - Internal clock min. is off for longer than 5min.
-- Triggered by catching all modbus client error and checking that the queue build-up is != low level.
+- Modbus queue buildup, triggered by catching all modbus client error and checking that the queue build-up is != low level.
 This is probably not working as intended.
 ### Mobile notifications:
 - A-Alarm
 - B-Alarm